00labs/huma-monorepo/doc/Huma Protocol Spec V1.md

 # Huma Protocol Spec V1

+Last updated: Oct.
+5, 2022

 ## 1.0 Introduction

-## Overview
+**Huma is an open protocol for building next-gen decentralized risk-on lending solutions backed by income and receivables.**

 Smart contracts’ transparency and automatic execution played a critical role in DeFi’s success and will continue to do so.
-At the same time, the lack of two of the most critical inputs for all modern risk underwriting, income (cashflow) and credit history, DeFi had to rely solely on over-collateralization of a few digital assets.
-This substantially limited its reach, impact, and opportunities for sustainable high yield.
-As such limitation becomes more and more obvious to many in the industry, under-collateralization and lending for real world use cases naturally emerges as the next frontier. \
+At the same time, it lacked the most critical input that all modern risk underwriting depends on, income (cashflow).
+Moreover, DeFi had to rely solely on over-collateralization of a few digital assets, making adoption by new entrants really difficult.
+These substantially limited its reach, impact, and opportunities for sustainable high yield.
+As such limitations become more and more obvious to many in the industry, under-collateralization and lending for real world use cases naturally emerges as the next frontier.

- \
+**Our Belief **

 In the next decade, tens of thousands of institutions and billions of people will onboard onto web3 ecosystems.
-They are unlikely to have rich crypto asset portfolios initially to collateralize against, however most of them are going to be creditworthy participants looking to enrich their income portfolios.
+They won’t have rich crypto asset portfolios initially to collateralize against, however, most of them are going to be creditworthy participants.

-The DeFi infrastructure for serving such participants is mostly missing today.
-Huma Protocol is introducing these critical DeFi infra 3 innovations to enable it :
+The DeFi infrastructure for serving them is mostly missing today, and Huma Protocol is introducing such critical infrastructure elements to enable it.

-Recognizing the reason that DeFi relies heavily on over-collateralization is because of a lack of essential infractures, in Huma, we focus on building these critical DeFi infrastructures through Huma Protocol and enable various lending products to be launched to serve millions of users.
-Let us first take a quick lookup at these critical building blocks and how Huma Protocol innovates on all of them.

-### Our Belief:

-We believe the future of DeFi is automated underwriting powered by signals about the borrowers’ AWC (Ability, Willingness, and Commitment) to pay.
+We believe the future of DeFi is powered by automated underwriting as well as signals about the borrowers’ <span style="text-decoration:underline;">Ability, Willingness, and Commitment</span> to pay.

-- **Income**: Income is probably the most vital signal in most underwritings since it offers the best measure against <span style="text-decoration:underline;">one’s ability to pay</span>.
-The more comprehensive we can understand one’s income, the better we can underwrite.
-- **Credit worthiness**: Credit worthiness is probably the best signal for <span style="text-decoration:underline;">one’s willingness to pay</span>.
-Web2’s credit score plays an important role, but it is more like a blackbox.
-The central agencies have way too much power.
-We need a decentralized credit system.
-- **Receivables**: Receivables are proof of future income stream.
-Compared with collaterals, receivables are more accessible to most people.
-Not too many people have tons of crypto idling, but most people have receivables in the form of future paychecks, invoices, royalty, subscription income, etc. Receivables are the best signal for <span style="text-decoration:underline;">one’s commitment to pay</span>.
-Once someone transfers the ownership of their receivables to the lending platform, they are committed to pay.
-We actually think collaterals are just special forms of receivables.
-The only difference is that their cash value is available right now instead of at a future date.
-A good receivable platform should be able to embrace collaterals as well.
-- **Automated risk underwriting** (ARU) - Most of Web2 credit applications are approved in an automated fashion.
-All the major DeFi protocols are built on AMM.
-We expect this to continue.
+- **Automated risk underwriting** (ARU): Most successful fintech players serve high volume of credit applications in an automated fashion, utilizing alternative data sources.
+All the major DeFi protocols are built on AMMs.
 However, it is a lot more complicated to support ARU in a risk-on world than a risk-off world.
 The ARUs are intelligent models.
 By nature, AI will find its role in the ARUs.
 At the same time, these ARUs will not be possible without additional data (e.g. income, credit scores).
-So please read on.

-### Huma’s Technical Bets:

-Figure 1 shows a high-level overview of Huma Protocol:

-- Income Portfolio - It is a comprehensive view of users’ Web3 and Web2 income.
-Income Portfolio Adapters (IPA) can be developed to capture income from Web3 income sources such as on-chain payments, staking, mining, NFT royalty, Web3 payroll, to Web2 sources.
-The Income Portfolio Platform is built in such a way that any developers in the community can contribute and share the upside of the IPAs.
-Please refer to &lt;<IPA Developer Guide>> for more information.
+- **Income**: Income is probably the most vital signal in most underwriting scenarios since it offers the best measure against <span style="text-decoration:underline;">one’s ability to pay</span>.
+The more comprehensive we can understand income, the better we can underwrite.
+- **Credit worthiness**: Credit worthiness is the most critical input for <span style="text-decoration:underline;">one’s willingness to pay</span>.
+Web2’s credit score plays an important role, however it’s biased, limited, and controlled by a few agencies.
+We need decentralized credit systems.
+- **Receivables**: Today, <span style="text-decoration:underline;">collateral</span> in DeFi mainly represents a handful of digital assets backing debt.
+Majority of participants do not have tons of such digital assets idling, but most have <span style="text-decoration:underline;">receivables</span> in the form of future invoices, transactions, subscription income, paychecks, royalties etc. In fact, in structured finance, such receivables are regularly used in securitization of loans.
+Receivables are the best signal for <span style="text-decoration:underline;">one’s commitment to pay</span>, because once an entity transfers the ownership of their receivables to the lending platform, it acts as a payment guarantee.
+We actually think collaterals are just special forms of receivables.
+The only difference is that their cash value is available right now instead of at a future date.

+### 1.1 Protocol Overview

 <p id="gdcalert1" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline drawings not supported directly from Docs.
 You may want to copy the inline drawing to a standalone drawing and export by reference.
 See <a href="https://github.com/evbacher/gd2md-html/wiki/Google-Drawings-by-reference">Google Drawings by reference</a> for details.
 The img URL below is a placeholder. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert2">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

 ![drawing](https://docs.google.com/drawings/d/12345/export/png)

+Figure 1 shows a high-level overview of Huma Protocol:

+- Income Portfolio - It is a comprehensive view of users’ Web3 and Web2 income.
+Income Portfolio Adapters (IPA) can be developed to capture income from Web3 income sources such as on-chain payments, staking, mining, NFT royalty, Web3 payroll, and Web2 sources.
+The Income Portfolio Platform is built in such a way that any developers in the community can contribute and share the upside of the IPAs.
+Please refer to &lt;<IPA Developer Guide>> for more information.
 - Receivable Management - We have developed infrastructures to allow receivables to be captured in the form of NFTs, transferred, and used to secure credit borrowing.
 - Evaluation Agent - This is an open platform for developers to contribute various risk underwriting models.
 Please refer to &lt;<Evaluation Agent Developer Guide>> for more information.
-- Aura - This is a placeholder for capturing, reporting, and leveraging credit trustworthiness.
-This is not in scope for our v1 protocol.
+- Aura - This is the layer for capturing, reporting, and leveraging credit trustworthiness.
+Auro is not in scope for our v1 protocol.
 In v2, we will either compose a decentralized credit system or work with a consortium of innovators to define the new credit standard for Web3.
 - Lending Protocol - This is a generic lending pool.
 It is designed to suit a broad range of use cases from receivable refactoring to general credit line.
-Please refer to &lt;<Huma Lending Protocol Technical Design>> for more information.
+Please refer to &lt;<Huma Lending Protocol Technical Design>> for how to expand the protocol to launch more lending products.

 ## 2.0 Income Portfolio Platform

 Income Portfolio Platform (IPP) provides a comprehensive view of users’ on-chain and off-chain income.
-It is a general framework for the community to contribute to Huma’s vision.
+It is an open framework for the community to easily contribute to Huma’s vision.
 Developers can participate in the effort by building Income Portfolio Adapters (IPAs) for various income sources.
 Each IPA shall understand the amount, frequency, and other objective quantities that describe the income associated with a wallet.
 This can include information about predicted future income from that source.
-This can include information about predicted future income from that source.
 The API interface of an IPA is covered in the technical design doc.

+Example sources include;

+- On-chain sources
+  - Direct payments from treasuries, i.e. Gnosis SAFE’s, Circle Business Account
+  - Payments/invoices like Request Network, Utopia Labs, Coinshift, Superfluid
+  - Yield farming income
+  - Staking, miner and validator income
+  - Gaming income
+  - …
+- Off-chain
+  - Transactions and SaaS revenue like Plaid, Teller, Stripe, Quickbooks, Recurly
+  - Invoices like Stripe, PayPal, Invoice2Go, Square, Zoho
+  - Income data aggregates like Pinwheel, Finicity, Argyle
+  - Sales data like Shopify, Amazon,
+  - Credit/debt data aggregates like Experian API
+  - …

 ### 2.1 Life Cycle of an IPA